paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-005-functions-and-powers.md

 (3) the reporting and investigation of marine casualties and accidents;

-(4) the licensing, certification, documentation, protection and relief of merchant seamen;
+(4) the licensing, certification, documentation, protection and relief of merchant mariners;

 (5) suspension and revocation of licenses and certificates;